ngx-rocket/cli/README.md

 Why using this CLI instead of directly using our awesome [ngX-Rocket generator](https://github.com/ngx-rocket/generator-ngx-rocket)?
 Because it's simpler and allows you to leverage wonderful [ngX Rocket add-ons](https://www.npmjs.com/search?q=ngx-rocket-addon) or even [make your very own](https://github.com/ngx-rocket/generator-ngx-rocket-addon)!

+And there's more to come, stay tuned... :wink:

 ## Installation